Magnetic Resonance Imaging

 To apply to the Cox College MRI Program, the applicant must:

-- Download and submit the Job Shadowing Form documenting 32 hours of job shadowing (only required of Non-RTR applicants).
-To schedule your job shadowing experience please visit this link
+- Submit the Job Shadowing Form documenting 32 hours of job shadowing (only required of Non-RTR applicants).
+IMPORTANT NOTE: Due to COVID-19 restrictions in healthcare facilities, job shadowing will not be required of MRI & DMS primary applicants for the 2021 spring interviews.

-- Have a minimum 3.0 GPA in an imaging program or academic degree.
+- Minimum 3.0 GPA in an imaging program or academic degree.

 - Be a registered radiologic technologist or registry-eligible with successful completion of the ARRT radiologic technology registry prior to the program start date or unrestricted license.